Credit Hours in Fall | Subsidized Loan Amount | Unsubsidized Loan Amount |

 Loan Proration Amount Chart

-The chart below provides an estimate on the proration amount of the loan with consideration of the hours enrolled, degree type, and dependency status as defined by the student’s FAFSA.
-Other factors considered are annual loan limits, lifetime amounts used, the Expected Family Contribution (EFC) from the FAFSA, and other aid awarded.
+The chart below provides an estimate of the proration amount of the loan with consideration of the hours enrolled, degree type, and dependency status as defined by the student’s FAFSA.
+Other factors considered are annual loan limits, lifetime amounts used, the Student Aid Index (SAI) from the FAFSA, and other aid awarded.
 Proration will occur prior to the first scheduled disbursement date for the graduating semester.

 Credit Hours in Fall | Subsidized Loan Amount | Unsubsidized Loan Amount | Total Loan Amounts Combined |